Content reference identifier: In web casting

 To make the CRID even more globally available the IETF will publish a request for comments specifying the use of the CRID over the web.
 This will allow consumer devices to hook up to content provider servers, much like current browsers look up webservers, requesting content by CRID.

 In May 2005, an Informational RFC, No 4078, was published as the start of this work.

-The long-term goal is that CRIDs should be available for use by cell phones, PDAs, digital TV receivers and other consumer devices for fetching content, either from a broadcast stream or over IP-based networks.
+The long-term goal is that CRIDs should be available for use by cell phones, PDAs, digital TV receivers and other consumer devices for fetching content, either from a broadcast stream or over IP networks.